GeorgeNAL/NALathletics-blog/_posts/2023-04-26-track-field-learn-nil-deals.md

 image: "/assets/img/ncaa-womens-basketball.jpg"
 slug: track-field-learn-nil-deals-logos/
 ---
+<h6>Name, Image and Likeness deals are approaching $1 billion nationwide, without a single athlete doing the one thing track & field thinks is most important sponsorship benefit: logo placement.</h6>

 Name, Image and Likeness deals opened the doors for NCAA athletes to the world of sponsorships, ad campaigns, influencering (distinct from “influencing”), the merch market and patronage pseudo-salaries.

 Looking at it from the other side, NIL deals exponentiate the potential sponsees, endorsers, ambassadors and content creators available to brands and companies.
 Whether a brand is undertaking a hyper-focussed micro-campaign or looking for the broadest possible exposure across a key demographic, this new pool of sponsorable inventory – college athletes – increases the brand’s opportunities to amplify their message through the right person and the optimal channels to achieve the brand’s objectives.